MaticVerbic/re-task/README.md

 choose) and show any relevant unit tests.

 ### Explanation of the algorithm
-Updated version of the algorithm is a recursive walkthrough of packets for each possible packet.
-It provides all possible higher than or equal combinations of packet distributions, from which we then first process out the ones with the smallest sum, and then find the one with the least amount of boxes.
+~~Updated version of the algorithm is a recursive walkthrough of packets for each possible packet.
+It provides all possible~~ ~~higher than or equal combinations of packet distributions, from which we then first process out the ones with the smallest sum,~~
+~~and then find the one with the least amount of boxes.~~

+Latest version of the algorithm re-implements the algorithm in order to speed it up.
+Previous solution, while working was slow at large orders, especially when provided with small packets, the maximum optimization possible would be to reduce the order by the amount of largest boxes and then work with the remainder.

+New solution implements bottom up, tabulated dynamic programming approach, using a backwards lookup memoization, in order to not need to calculate the cartesian product of the prevous array and new array (e.g. producing a large matrix sizes, which often don't add up to the target sum).
+The optimization to the previous algorithm also happens when selecting the smallest difference to the target with the shortest length solution, which now happens directly in the generation loop, reducing the memory consumption, complexity and improving readability.

+Other changes can be read in either the code comments or the changelog (commit message).

 ### Structure
 I chose the standard structure for the golang API service.